-Individuals Age 65 and Older Receiving DMH Purchased Mental Health Services in FY 2022
+Individuals Aged 65 and Older Receiving DMH-Purchased Mental Health Services in FY23

-During FY 2022, approximately 9.1 percent of the total number of individuals receiving DMH purchased community based mental health services were 65 years of age or older.
-Descriptive information for this population is displayed in the tables.
+During FY23, approximately 12 percent of the total number of individuals receiving DMH purchased community-based mental health services were 65 years of age or older.
+Descriptive information for this population is displayed in the tables below.
 Data is partitioned by age, race/ethnicity, Hispanic origin, and gender.